aswinaus/ML/README.md

 The purpose of HashingTF is to take a list of words (like the output from the Tokenizer) and convert it into a fixed-size numerical vector.
 It does this using a clever technique called the "hashing trick" to avoid having to build a huge dictionary of all unique words.

-Here's how it works with an example:
+Here is how it works with an example:

 Imagine you have a very small vocabulary and numFeatures is set to a small number, say 5, instead of 1000 for simplicity.
 This means our output vector will have 5 "bins" or dimensions.